 (PERSIAN GULF WARS to 1991 – continued)

 Saddam Hussein demanded cash from Kuwait, and he raised the issue of Kuwait's independence.
 Kuwait had been ruled by Britain to 1961.
 After having granted Kuwait its independence that year, Britain had landed troops in Kuwait to defend that independence.
-Now, in 1990, Hussein renewed the old claim that Kuwait was part of Iraq.
+Prime Minister Qasim had also claimed Kuwait to be a part of Iraq and had demanded its annexation.
+Now, in 1990, Hussein renewed that old claim.

-Saddam also met with Egypt's president, Hosni Mubarak, whom he knew was in close contact with the Bush administration.
+Saddam also met with Egypt's president, Hosni Mubarak.
+He knew that Mubarak was in close contact with the Bush administration.
 Mubarak asked him what his intentions were regarding Kuwait.
 Mubarak wanted reassurance from Saddam that he was not planning to attack Kuwait.
 Saddam was not about to confess his intentions, and Mubarak gathered from Saddam that he was bluffing the Kuwaities.
-Mubarak passed on to Bush his opinion that Saddam was bluffing.
-He advised the Bush administration to relax, that the Arab nations would sort things out among themselves.
+Mubarak passed on to Bush his opinion that Saddam was bluffing and he advised the Bush administration to relax, that the Arab nations would sort things out among themselves.

-Saddam also reasoned that he could accomplish what he wanted regarding Kuwait before the United Nations would respond and that he would not be resisted by the United Nations.
-On August 1, Saddam Hussein withdrew from negotiations with the Kuwaities.
-And at 2 a.m.
-August 2, 1990, Iraqi time, and 8 p.m.
-(August 1) Washington D.C. time, he sent his tanks rolling into Kuwait.
+Saddam also reasoned that he could accomplish what he wanted regarding Kuwait before the United Nations would respond.
+On 1 August 1990 Saddam Hussein withdrew from negotiations with the Kuwaities.
+At 2 am on August 2nd Iraqi time (8 pm, 1 August in Washington DC, he sent his tanks rolling into Kuwait.
 Some would compare it with Hitler sending his troops into Poland.
 Some others would just look on, puzzled or mildly disturbed.
-For the Kuwaities it was terror, a loss of property, and for many it was death.
+For many Kuwaities it was terror and death.

 Copyright © 2000-2015 by Frank E. Smitha.
 All rights reserved.